Hearing Tests

 You may be surprised to learn that many people wait seven to 10 years before seeking help for their hearing difficulties.
 During this time, the brain slowly adjusts to reduced hearing, making it harder to adapt to hearing aids later.
 Testing your hearing regularly helps catch these changes before they progress further, giving you the best chance for the right treatment.

-Anyone who notices changes in their hearing, struggles to follow conversations or experiences ringing in their ears should consider a hearing test.
+Anyone who notices changes in their hearing, struggles to follow conversations, or experiences ringing in their ears should consider a hearing test.
 Regular testing is also important for those exposed to loud environments, as well as older adults, since hearing can change gradually over time.
 Catching issues early makes it easier to find the right solutions and maintain clear hearing.

 What Happens During a Hearing Test?

 The main part of the test typically involves a series of assessments to measure how well you hear different sounds and speech.
-You’ll listen to tones at various pitches and volumes through headphones and indicate when you hear them.
+You will listen to tones at various pitches and volumes through headphones and indicate when you hear them.
 Speech testing may also be included to evaluate how well you understand words at different levels.
 Once the testing is complete, your hearing instrument specialist will explain the results and discuss any next steps based on your hearing needs.

 Understanding Your Results